 Around April 2019, claims for 3M’s combat earplugs were consolidated into an MDL in the U.S. District Court of the Northern District of Florida.
 They allege that the 3M’s defective earplugs caused either hearing loss or tinnitus in military personnel.
 These lawsuits intend to examine how the earplugs were designed, tested, sold, and marketed.

-April and May 2021 bellwether trials: One Win and One Loss
+Bellwether trials: One Win and One Loss

 Around late June 2020, Judge M. Casey Rodgers of the Northern District of Florida announced that the first bellwether trial on 3M’s combat earplugs will begin on April 5, 2021.
 She selected a few cases to gauge potential jury responses to evidence and testimony on the earplug’s association with hearing loss.